Sundsvall: Culture

+Music

+There is a professional orchestra named Nordiska Kammarorkestern (Nordic Chamber Ochestra), formed in 1990, which primarily plays modern pieces.
+Sundsvall is known for its tradition of choirs, and most notably those founded by Kjell Lönnå.

+Other musicians from Sundsvall are Helen Sjöholm, Anna Stadling, Yohio, Gina Dirawi and the bands The Confusions, Garmarna, Supersci and Oh My!.

 During 1987–2013, there was a summer music festival called Gatufesten.
 Starting in 2014 there's a new one called Hamnyran.
 There are two theatres and various musical venues.
 There is also a small guitar festival and a larger heavy metal festival every autumn called Nordfest.
 Sundsvall is also home to the unique festival Musikschlaget, which is a song contest for groups around Sweden with disabilities.

+Sundsvall also hosted the final heat and second chance round 'finalkval' of Melodifestivalen 2026.